zillani/k8s-resources.bkp/CNCF/6-exposing-apps/readme.md

 ```

 ## Service Mesh
 A service mesh consists of edge and embedded proxies communicating with each other and handing traffic based on rules from a control plane.
 For more complex connections or resources such as __service discovery__, __rate limiting__, __traffic management__ and __advanced metrics__ you may want to implement a service mesh.

 ### Istio
-Istio has __control plane__ but doen't have its own data plane.
-It can be configured to use
+A powerful tool set which leverages Envoy proxies via a multi-component control plane.

 ### Linkerd
 An easy to deploy, fast, and ultralight service mesh.
-Linkerd has default __linkerd2-proxy__ (aka linkerd-proxy) in it's dataplane
+Linkerd has default __linkerd2-proxy__ (aka linkerd-proxy) in it's dataplane.
+Can be configured to use __Envoy__ proxy also.

 ### Envoy
 Envoy is a proxy, not service mesh.
 Both linkerd & istio can be configured to use envoy proxy.